 Conclusion

 Three non-normative changes are proposed to speed up the palette mode evaluation at the encoder.
-In light of the minimal impact on coding efficiency, it is suggested to adopt those changes so as to improve the encoder runtime and move towards better assessment of algorithmical changes.
+In light of the minimal impact on coding efficiency, it is suggested to adopt those changes so as to improve the encoder runtime and move towards better assessment of algorithmic changes.

 Patent rights declaration(s)